aws/aws-application-networking-k8s/docs/contributing/developer.md

 make build-deploy
 ```

-Then follow [Deploying the AWS VPC Lattice Gateway API Controller](../guides/deploy.md) to configure and deploy the docker image.
+Then follow [Deploying the Amazon VPC Lattice Gateway API Controller](../guides/deploy.md) to configure and deploy the docker image.